dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 the latest snapshot from the Alpha leader of the group.

 When a Zero pod restarts, it must join the existing group with an unused index ID.
-The index ID is set with the `--idx` flag.
-This may require the StatefulSet configuration to be updated.
+You set the index ID with the `--raft` superflag's `idx` option.
+This might require you to update the StatefulSet configuration.

 ## Kubernetes and Bulk Loader